 - have been exposed to radiation from cancer treatment

-have taken a drug called lithium that is mainly used to treat bipolar disorder
+- have taken a drug called lithium, which mainly treats bipolar disorder

 This type occurs when you have an underlying condition that causes your calcium levels to be abnormally low.
-Most cases of secondary hyperparathyroidism are caused by chronic kidney failure that result in low vitamin D and calcium levels.
+Most cases of secondary hyperparathyroidism are due to vitamin D deficiency and chronic kidney failure that results in low active vitamin D and calcium levels.

-This type occurs when your parathyroid glands keep making too much PTH even when your calcium levels return to normal.
+This type occurs after longstanding secondary hyperparathyroidism.
+The parathyroid glands keep making too much PTH after your calcium levels return to typical levels.
 This type usually occurs in people with kidney problems.

-Some patients don’t have any symptoms.
+Some people with primary hyperparathyroidism don’t have any symptoms.
 If you do have symptoms, they can range from mild to severe.
-Milder symptoms include:
+Milder symptoms may include:

 - appetite loss

 - memory problems